zesterer/nilts-old/README.md

 'NILTS' is an acronym for 'New and Improved Leon Trotsky Simulator', first beginning as an inside joke between a friend and myself.
 I grew to like the name, and have since adopted it as the permanent name for the project.
 Ironically, NILTS is not new, improved, or a simulator.
 And it most definitely has nothing to with Leon Trotsky.

+### What are the controls?

+WASD control movement.
+Q and E rotate the view.
+Nothing more yet.

 ### What features are on the roadmap?

 Simple answer: I don't know.
 I'm not the kind of person to create plans.
 I do have a roadmap, but it's very subject to change so there's not much point putting it here.
 If you want features in development, see above.